kajamiko/ridiculous_riddle/README.md

 - All Python questions used in application are copied from [Python Prograzmiz Quizes](https://www.programiz.com/python-programming/quiz).

 ### Media
-- The photos used in this site were obtained from [Pixabay](https://pixabay.com/)
+- The photos used in this site were obtained from [Pixabay](https://pixabay.com/).
+- Icons used in the project were obtained from [Font Awesome](https://fontawesome.com/icons).
+- The favicon was obtained from [Flaticon.com](https://www.flaticon.com/).

 ### Acknowledgements

-- I received inspiration for this project from X